wmwxwa/tyk-docs/tyk-docs/content/developer-support/upgrading-tyk/cloud/hybrid.md

 ---
-title: "Upgrading Go Plugins On Self Managed - Hybrid"
+title: "Upgrading Tyk On Hybrid"
 date: 2024-02-6
 tags: ["Upgrade Go Plugins", "Tyk plugins", "Hybrid", "Self Managed"]
 description: "Explains how to upgrade Go Plugins on Self Managed (Hybrid)"
 ---

+In a Hybrid deployment, the client hosts both the Control Plane and the Data Plane.

+The Control Plane includes the following components:
+- Tyk Dashboard
+- MongoDB
+- Redis (Master Instance)
+- Management Gateway
+- MDCB

-In a Self-Managed Hybrid deployment, the client hosts both the Control Plane and the Data Plane.
-The Control Plane includes the following components: Tyk Dashboard, MongoDB, Redis (Master Instance), Management Gateway, and MDCB.
-The Data Plane consists of at least one Hybrid Gateway, a Redis instance, and Tyk Pump (optional).
+The Data Plane consists of at least one Hybrid Gateway, a Redis instance and Tyk Pump (optional).

+## Strategy

+#### Control Plane

 Upgrade the Control Plane components in the following order:
 1. MDCB